manigoldTLC/manigoldTLC/README.md

-## Olá 👋 me chamo Gabriel Xavier, sou desenvolvedor e graduando em Engenharia de Computação pela Universidade de Brasília.
+## Hi 👋 my name is Gabriel Xavier, I'm a developer and graduating in Computer Engineering at the University of Brasília.

 <div align="center">
   <a href="https://github.com/manigoldTLC">